Renewal Pricing Strategy

 In many vendor companies, there is a division between the “NEW” sales rep organization and the “RENEWALS” sales rep organization.
 New sales reps, who don’t sell on value, or are faced with a buyer evaluating competitors offerings, may choose to discount to close the opportunity and move onto the next one.
 A Net-New discounted purchase will have a tremendous impact on your renewals.
 A $1000 purchase discounted by 10%, is still set as a renewal opportunity at list price.
 However, your customer is probably budgeting for $900, as that is the original purchase price.
 To make things worse, they may also expect an extended discount in exchange for their loyalty at renewal time.
 As such, it is critical for close cooperation between your NEW business and RENEWALS business leaders to ensure up-front discounting is the exception rather than the norm.

-These answers will result in multiple contingencies being put in place to attain overall revenue goals.
-Revenue goals typically reside with the new business sales team in the form of increased upsell and cross-sell goals.
+These answers will result in multiple contingencies to attain overall revenue goals.
+However, revenue goals typically reside with the new business sales team in the form of increased upsell and cross-sell goals.